-Revenue consists primarily of product related revenue, generating 91% of our total revenues for the three months ended March 31, 2024.
-Our remaining revenue is generated from service related contracts.
-Additionally, 83% of our revenue is derived from firm-fixed price contracts for the three months ended March 31, 2024.
-This is consistent with the prior year which realized product sales of 91% and firm-fixed price sales of 84% for the three months ended March 31, 2023.
+Revenue consists primarily of product related revenue, generating 91% which represented 94% of our total revenues for the three six months ended March 31, 2024 June 30, 2024.
+Our remaining revenue is was generated from service related contracts.
+Additionally, 83% 82% of our revenue is was derived from firm-fixed price contracts for the three six months ended March 31, 2024 June 30, 2024.
+This is was consistent with the prior year comparable period which realized product sales related revenue of 91% 93% and revenue from firm-fixed price sales contracts of 84% 83% for the three six months ended March 31, 2023 June 30, 2023.

 Under flexibly priced contracts, we are reimbursed for allowable or otherwise defined total costs (defined as cost of revenues plus allowable general and administrative expenses) incurred, plus a fee.
 The contracts may also include incentives for various performance criteria, including quality, timeliness, cost-effectiveness or other factors.
-For the three months ended March 31, 2024 and March 31, 2023, flexibly priced contracts represented 17% and 16% of our total revenues, respectively.
+For the three six months ended March 31, 2024 June 30, 2024 and March 31, 2023 June 30, 2023, flexibly priced contracts represented 17% 18% and 16% 17% of our total revenues, respectively.